 Alpine Marmot

 The alpine marmot is a terrestrial squirrel belonging to the Marmota genus found in the mountains of Europe.
-It is one of the 14 species of giant ground squirrels that are large and heavy rodents.
-They are called alpine marmots because they are primarily found in the Alps Mountain in Europe.
+Often considered the largest squirrel species, they are one of the 14 species of giant ground squirrels that are large and heavy rodents.
 They live in burrows that they excavate themselves.
-They are often considered the largest squirrel species.

 Scientific Classification